GlacioHack/xdem/doc/source/background.md

 # Background

-Below, some more information on the people behind the package, and its mission.
+Below, some more information on the people behind the package, its funding sources, and its mission.

 ## The people behind xDEM